henriquepicanco/nerdmachina/README.md

 Este tema está licenciado sob GPL 2.0 ou posterior, assim como o próprio WordPress.

+**ATENÇÃO!** Este tema não deve ser usado como está em ambientes de produção.
+Recomendo que, antes de ativar no seu site, faça todas as modificações necessárias para o seu site.
+Isto vale não só para você não exibir meu logo por engano, mas também para evitar que você faça um link para o meu site sem necessidade.

+**WARNING!** This theme should not be used as it is in production environments.
+I recommend that, before activating on your site, make all necessary modifications to your site.
+This is true not only for you not to display my logo by mistake, but also to prevent you from unnecessarily linking to my website.

 ## Changelog
 Abaixo, você encontra a lista de todas as mudanças que este já sofreu desde o seu lançamento.